 The University seeks to enhance the security of its campus and the members of the campus community by periodically presenting educational programs to inform students and employees about campus security procedures and practices, to encourage students and employees to be responsible for their own security and the security of others, and to inform them about the prevention of crimes.
-Participants in these programs are asked to be alert, security-conscious and involved, and advised to call the Department of Public Safety to report suspicious behavior.
-For additional questions regarding crime prevention, contact the department directly at (479) 968-0222.
+Participants in these programs are asked to be alert, security-conscious and involved, and advised to call Pope County 911 non-emergency number (479) 968-0911 to report suspicious behavior.
+For additional questions regarding crime prevention, contact the Director's office directly at (479) 968-5422.

 As part of the department's community-oriented policing philosophy, the Department of Public Safety offers crime prevention presentations each semester to classrooms, campus clubs, and student groups as requested.
-Topics of these presentations include personal safety awareness, self-defense training, and property protection strategies.
-Anyone interested in having a Public Safety Officer speak to his or her classroom or group should contact them at (479) 968-0222.
+This training is available to all ATU students, staff, and faculty from all campuses.